 Images can generate a lot of Web traffic from image-based search engines like Google.
-Optimizing your product images for search engines is another way to gain interested customers for your ecommerce store.
+Optimizing your product images and photos for search engines is another way to gain interested customers for your ecommerce store.
 However, the spiders that crawl Web pages can't see pictures the way humans can.
 To optimize these images to gain traction on search engines, merchants can use a number of strategies.

 Here are some of the easiest ways to optimize product images for search engine visibility:

 Image file names - When naming image files, use words that describe the image accurately and clearly.
 Rather than Image01, use red-running-shoes.
 The name of the image file with help search engines determine what the picture is of.
 You should include a keyword that you are trying to rank for when writing the image file name.
 However, avoid making long file names and keyword stuffing because this could have a negative impact on ranking.
 Use dashes to separate words rather than underscores, which will combine words rather than separating them.
 Don't use words like "the," "a," another others that don't contribute keyword value.

 Alt text - Alt text is provided as an alternative when websites can't render the image for some reason.
 The alt text also describes the image to search engines so they can understand them.
 Include at least one keyword in the alt text, but once again, be careful not to overload it with keywords.
 Only use words relevant to the content of the image, otherwise search engines may penalize you.

 Image sizes - Significant page load times can decrease your ranking from search engine algorithms, and image files sizes play a key role in increasing speed.
 In addition, long page load times can mean lost sales.
 Amazon calculated that increasing its loading times by just one second could mean losing $1.6 billion in sales annually (1).